Doubling conversion by clarifying a high-friction enterprise flow

 DECISION STRATEGY

-Every visible element needed a reason to exist.
+Every visible element needed a reason to exist at that exact moment.

-My role was to decide what information needed to be visible, when it needed to appear, and what could safely remain implicit.
+My role was to decide what the system needed to show, when it needed to show it, and what could safely remain implicit, without creating invalid states or leaving users to infer meaning under pressure.

-• Grouping related actions by intent, not by data structure
+• Grouping actions by user intent rather than underlying data structure

-• Reducing the number of decisions users had to hold in memory at once
+• Reducing the number of things associates had to hold in memory at once

 DESIGN CHANGES